Garden centre clubs

 If you do want to buy flowers at their peak for instant colour then consider asking your green-fingered friends and family if they'd like to go plant shopping too and make an outing of it - garden centres, like supermarkets, will often have multibuy offers that could potentially be shared out to save you and your friends money.

 Buying plants online can be a great option, particularly for gardeners without a car.
 Online garden centres also allow you to preorder plants in good timing, and let you choose from a far wider range of plants.
+There are also lots of offers for bulk buying bedding plants, often with good deals on doubling up.
+Savvy shoppers can split these bulk deals with family, friends and neigbours.

 Related: the benefits of buying plants online